Maith-Dulsara/Quadrature-Decoder-in-Arcade-games-using-FPGA/README.md

 This confirms the use of rotary encoders, where quadA and quadB are the two signals typically used to detect direction and rotation amount in quadrature encoding.

-# 🧠 Summary of the Full System
+# 🧠 Summary of the Full Systems

 • Use rotary encoder signals to control paddle movement in a game like Pong.